 Of all the players that the Lightning drafted during Yzerman’s tenure, no one better fit his mold than Brayden Point.
 As a speedy and skilled forward, Point was overlooked at the draft due to his size.
 Many thought he had the talent to be a first-round pick, but he fell all the way to the third-round before Tampa Bay selected him.

 Point wasted no time rewarding the Lightning for their selection.
-He made his NHL debut as a 19-year old in 2016, instantly becoming a focal point of the team’s identity.
-Over his first three seasons, Point was named an All-Star, posted a 40-goal season and is one of the Lightning’s most dominant defensive players.
+He made his NHL debut as a 19-year-old in 2016, instantly becoming a focal point of the team’s identity.
+Over his first three seasons, Point was named an All-Star, posted a 40-goal season, and was one of the Lightning’s most dominant defensive players.

 #1: Nikita Kucherov

 There are few hockey players in the world as dominant as Nikita Kucherov.
 When he is playing at his best, he can seemingly score at will, either setting up a perfect pass for his teammates or using his world-class shot to baffle opposing goaltenders.

 At the 2011 draft though, there were many questions regarding Kucherov.
 Some saw him as a first-round pick while others saw him as a risk due to the infamous ‘Russian Factor’ and his small stature.
 Yes, he had potential game-breaking skill, but no one was positive if that skill would make it to the NHL.

 All of these questions caused him to drop all the way down to the 58th pick, where the Lightning happily took a chance on him.